WGDJ

-WGDJ (1300 AM) is a commercial radio station licensed to Rensselaer, New York and serving the Capital District.
-It airs a talk radio format and is owned and operated by Capital Broadcasting, Inc. The transmitter is off River Road (Route 9J) in Rensselaer.
+WGDJ (Talk 1300 AM) is a commercial radio station licensed to Rensselaer, New York, and serving the Capital District.
+It airs a talk radio format and is owned and operated by Capital Broadcasting, Inc. The transmitter is off River Road (New York State Route 9J) in Rensselaer.
 Programming is also heard in Albany and Rensselaer on 80-watt FM translator W254DA at 98.7 MHz.

 WGDJ features local talk hosts in morning and afternoon drive times.
-Weekdays begin with "The Paul Vandenburgh Show."
-It's considered the longest running radio talk program in The Capital District.
+Weekdays begin with "The Paul Vandenburgh Show".
+It is considered the longest running radio talk program in The Capital District.
 In afternoons, Jack Chatham hosts a local talk program.
-The rest of the weekday schedule is nationally syndicated conservative talk shows, including Mark Levin, Brian Kilmeade, Dan Bongino, Jack Chatham, "Red Eye Radio" and "First Light."
-Weekends feature shows on money, law, home, car repair as well as a local swap and trade show.
-The station also features local news most hours on weekdays, with national news from Townhall News.
-Traffic and weather reports are presented by Spectrum News.
+The rest of the weekday schedule is nationally syndicated conservative talk shows, including Mark Levin, Brian Kilmeade, Dan Bongino, Guy Benson, Rich Valdes, Red Eye Radio and First Light.
+Weekends feature shows on money, law, guns, home repair, car repair as well as a local swap and trade show.
+The station also features local news most hours on weekdays, with national updates from Townhall Radio News.
+Traffic and weather reports are presented by Spectrum News 1 Capital Region.

 History

-Early Years
+Early years

 On December 3, 1961, WEEE first signed on as a 5,000-watt daytimer radio station.
 The 1300 kHz frequency allocation was created for another station that was forced off the air a year earlier, 1280 WRSA in nearby Saratoga Springs.
 WEEE played country music, but always had trouble competing against more powerful and popular WOKO (now WOPG), the leading country station in the market.
 In 1970, WEEE was bought by People Communication and became WQBK, initially switching to a Top 40 sound, then trying a middle of the road.
-On December 1, 1972, an FM sister station signed on, WQBK-FM at 103.9 MHz, which mostly simulcasted AM 1300, allowing listeners to hear WQBK day and night.
-But after several years, People Communication decided to give the FM station its own separate format, progressive rock.
+On December 1, 1972, an FM sister station signed on, WQBK-FM at 103.9 MHz, which mostly simulcast AM 1300, allowing listeners to hear WQBK day and night.
+After several years, People Communication decided to give the FM station its own separate format, progressive rock.